SAP-samples/btp-services-intelligent-routing/03-MapCustomDomainRoutes/README.md

 In this step, you will map the endpoints of the SAP Cloud Integration runtime to your custom domain using the SAP Custom Domain Service.
 Both of the SAP Cloud Integration runtime endpoints are then mapped to the same domain.

-This way, the sender to SAP Cloud Integration must not use the endpoint information of the particular SAP Cloud Integration tenants but uses the custom domain.
+This way, a sender connecting to SAP Cloud Integration must not use the region-specific endpoint information of the particular SAP Cloud Integration tenants but simply uses the custom domain.

-The steps below describe the process with a domain bought via Azure.
-The process for a domain from another domain provider should be relatively similar.
+The steps below describe the process using a custom domain bought via Azure.
+The process for a domain coming from another domain provider should be relatively similar.

-**Important:** The following steps need to executed for both of the subaccounts for SAP Cloud Integration
+**Important:** The following steps need to be executed for both of the subaccounts running your SAP Cloud Integration subscriptions

 ## Map Custom Domain Routes